 I found myself in a state of despair…until I was introduced to Dr. Bette Bischoff, a certified Functional Medicine doctor.
 Functional Medicine?
 What the heck is that?
 After one of the most interesting conversations about the GI microbiome and immune system, I dove head first into this Functional Medicine stuff.
 I had to know more!
 I signed up for my first IFM module and heard things I had never heard before.
 How was this not mentioned in medical school?!
 After quickly realizing that this, indeed, was not quackery, I signed up for as many modules as I could.

 It was the best decision I ever made.

 I am happy to say that I am now “cured”.
 The root cause of my problems was a very unhappy microbiome—major dysbiosis and “leaky gut”.
 I discovered that I had intolerances to wheat, whey, and eggs.
 And those Diet Cokes weren’t helping either.
 I made sure I got rid of toxic exposures–I discovered I had elevated mercury levels.
 A regular sleep schedule became a top priority.
 This was something very new to me.
 Doctor’s don’t have the best sleep schedules.
 Once I addressed my diet, stress, sleep, and toxin exposures and began an intensive gut healing program, my symptoms quickly resolved.

 Was this for real?
 Was this going to last?
 Was it really that simple?

 The answer: yes, yes, and yes.

 I will be forever grateful for that chance meeting with Dr. Bischoff.
-Since that meeting I have had the privilege of helping hundreds of patients improve the quality of their lives by addressing the root cause(s) of their chronic problems.
-These patients and their doctor (ME) are living happier and healthier lives because of a Functional Medicine approach.
+Since that meeting I have had the privilege of helping hundreds of patients improve the quality of their lives by uncovering and addressing the root cause(s) of their chronic problems.
+These patients, and their doctor (ME), are living happier and healthier lives because of a Functional Medicine approach.